204309/yoprint-laravel-coding-project-iv/README.md

-<h3>🌻 Operates the project through WSL Ubuntu from Window OS 👩🏻‍💻</h3>
+<h3>🌻 Operates the project through WSL Ubuntu from Windows OS 👩🏻‍💻</h3>
+| Running through WSL because Laravel Horizon is not supported on Windows OS.

 <h2>Here are photos of the output: </h2>